Automattic, Brands, Copyright, GPL, Trademarks, WP Engine

 That paragraph seems to betray the real reason for what’s happening here.
 Security does not seem to be the driving reason.
 Rather, the fork stems from the fight with WP Engine which, in my view, is undeniably occurring in a commercial context.

-Whether the security-related implication (assuming other sees that) would fall foul of applicable fair tradings laws is something for local lawyers to assess.
+Whether the security-related implication (assuming others see that) would fall foul of applicable fair tradings laws is something for local lawyers to assess.

 Chess anyone?